 For A Items

-These get weekly cycle counts.
+Weekly cycle counts.
 Reorder points reviewed monthly.
 Safety stock calculated precisely.
-No guessing on lead times — verify with your supplier every quarter.
+No guessing on lead times.
 A stockout on an A item is not acceptable.
-Build your inventory system around protecting these SKUs first.
+Build your entire inventory system around protecting these SKUs first.

 For B Items